Table of Contents

 - Infections caused by bacteria or parasites

-- Problems of the intestinal tract such as irritable bowels
+- Problems of the digestive tract such as irritable bowels

 - Bladder or urinary tract infections (especially in women)

-- Menstrual cramps or conditions of the uterus, cervix, or ovaries
+- Menstrual cramps or conditions of the uterus (womb), cervix (opening to the womb), or ovaries

-- Painful skin rashes due to infections or HIV drug side effects
+- Painful skin rashes due to infections or side effects of HIV drugs or other drugs

 - Chest pain caused by lung infections such as TB, bacterial pneumonia, or PCP pneumonia (Pneumocystis pneumonia)